24 Ways You're Cooking Ham Wrong

 While foil will do, going the extra mile with an oven bag works even better.
-The air in your oven is dry, explains Morgan Bolling, senior editor of Cook's Country and meat expert at America's Test Kitchen.
+The air in your oven is dry, explains Bolling.
 An oven bag will cook your ham more gently.

 How to fix it: Cook your ham in an oven bag, which traps juices and creates a moist environment, Bolling says.

 Wait, don't slice the ham just yet!
-If you slice it and then put it back in the oven to keep it warm while your guests are gathering at the table, the ham can dry out, says Chef Joshua Smith, owner of New England Charcuterie and director of culinary innovation for Alltown Fresh convenience market.
+If you slice it and then put it back in the oven to keep it warm while your family is gathering at the table, the ham can dry out, says Chef Joshua Smith, owner of New England Charcuterie and director of culinary innovation for Alltown Fresh convenience market.